-^{7.5.} Similar results are found in child walk-in attendances, adults conveyed by ambulance and adult walk-in attendances (see appendix D), although the association between growth and acuity of diagnoses is notably stronger for adults conveyed by ambulance (r=0.656, p=0.000).
+6.5.
+Similar results are found in child walk-in attendances, adults conveyed by ambulance and adult walk-in attendances (see appendix D), although the association between growth and acuity of diagnoses is notably stronger for adults conveyed by ambulance (r=0.656, p=0.000).

-- 7.6.
+6.6.
 In conclusion, many of those characteristics that have grown at the fastest rate between 2010/11 and 2015/16 are also those that have the greatest odds of admission.
 In particular there has been faster growth in those aged under 5 and over 75 years, in those travelling more than 20 minutes to ED, in those with septicaemia, visceral injuries, CNS and respiratory conditions and those that had previously been admitted via ED; and these characteristics carry higher odds of admission.
-At the same time, there have been reductions in the frequency of attendances for lacerations, contusions/abrasions, sprains/ligament injuries, burns/scalds and bites/stings which carry lower odds of admission. - 7.7.
-Using the models developed in section 4, we can explore how these changing characterises have influenced the profile of attendance acuity over time.
-Applying the casemix-adjusted odds of admission in 2010/11, we estimate a baseline probability of admission for each attendance.
-We group attendances into three acuity groups; those with less than 20% probability of admission, those with a probability between 20% and 60% and those with more than 60% probability of admission.
-Figure 8 shows the changing profile of attendance acuity over the study period. - 7.8.
-Corroborating earlier analysis, this chart demonstrates that higher acuity attendances represent a greater proportion of admissions in 2015/16 than in 2010/11.
+At the same time there have been reductions in the frequency of attendances for lacerations, contusions/abrasions, sprains/ligament injuries, burns/scalds and bites/stings which carry lower odds of admission.